 The Lights Themselves: More Than Meets the Eye

 The type of can light you choose is a major player in the cost game.
 LED lights are the most popular choice these days, thanks to their energy efficiency and long lifespan.
 But even within LEDs, prices can range from $5 to $50 per light, depending on brand, quality, and features.
-Floodlights vs. Spotlights: The Ultimate Guide for Wholesale Buyers can provide more details on different lighting options.
+Floodlights vs. Spotlights: The Ultimate Guide can provide more details on different lighting options.

 Housing type is another factor.
 Do you need IC-rated housing for insulation contact?
 What about airtight housing for energy efficiency?
 Or maybe you’re dealing with a shallow ceiling and need a special housing type.
 Each of these choices will affect the final price.